• Skip to main content

 For me, anything with those warm, comforting spices like nutmeg and cinnamon is a winner.

-Whether it's recipes with pumpkin, a recipe using sweet potatoes (like my sweet potato bread or sweet potato waffles), vegan gluten-free cinnamon rolls, or an apple recipe, like my
+Whether it's recipes with pumpkin, a recipe using sweet potatoes (like my sweet potato bread or sweet potato waffles), vegan gluten-free cinnamon rolls, or an apple recipe, like my applesauce spice cake my apple upside down cake, applesauce muffins, or this rustic gluten-free apple galette, I love them all.

 As it bakes, the juices from the apples join with the sugar and spices to create a syrupy caramel sauce, it's like an apple pie, just without the top crust!

 I'll walk you through, step-by-step, showing you how to make it.
-I'll also share all of my tips so you can successfully make it to serve as a special dessert for an upcoming celebration, or...just because.
+I'll also share my tips so you can successfully make it to serve as a special dessert for an upcoming celebration, or...just because.

 Are you new to vegan gluten-free baking?
 If so, be sure to read all of my vegan gluten-free baking tips!